Suggestion: Watch the 10 minutes video tutorial before reading this article

-Selling vitamins in China
+Selling Vitamins in China

-It’s not strange that the demand for vitamins increases, especially from overseas, as people get wealthier and a higher nutritional awareness.
+It’s not strange that the demand for vitamins increases, especially from overseas, as people get wealthier and higher nutritional awareness.

-While Whey protein is commonly used in formulas, fitness products and bakeries, vitamins are used by a lot of middle aged and elderly people as well.
+While Whey protein is commonly used in formulas, fitness products, and bakeries, vitamins are used by a lot of middle-aged and elderly people as well.

-Some of the most popular products are Calcium supplements, Vitamin C and Vitamin E, but there’s a big demand for other products as well, like fish oil, vitamin C and liver detox products.
+Some of the most popular products are Calcium supplements, Vitamin C and Vitamin E, but there’s a big demand for other products as well, like fish oil, vitamin C, and liver detox products.